 According to the latest road transport yearbook (2016–2017) by the Ministry Of Road Transport and Highways (MORTH), the estimated female licensed drivers account for 7% of total drivers on the road.
 So, if there is a fuel station, only three female drivers are present in the queue of fifty.

 This ratio is alarming when we consider our proximity to Saudi Arabia (0.03% female drivers) where women have been legally allowed to drive for the last two years than a country like the USA (49.5% female drivers) where there have not been such roadblocks over the years.
-In the six years, the issuance of the female driver’s license has incrementally increased but still accounts for less than 10% of the driver’s population.
+In the six years, the issuance of the female driver’s license has been incremental but still accounts for less than 10% of the driver’s population.

 To answer the question, I shared a google survey with some women around, asking two questions: